alecthegeek/git-workshop/Git Workshop Student Instructions.md

 ## Tagging
+List all existing tags
+    git tag

-Mark a tag at the current point in history on the current branch
+Mark a lightweight tag at the current point in history on the current branch
     git tag TAGNAME

-Mark a tag at some previous point in history
+Mark a lightweight tag at some previous point in history
     git tag TAGNAME TREEISH

+Push tags to a remote repo
+    git push --tags

+Overwrite an existing lightweight tag (locally)
+    git tag TAGNAME -f

+Create a tag object without a digital signature
+    git tag TAGNAME -a

+Find tags containing a commit (do these tags have this fix?)
+    git tag --contains TREEISH

 ## Remotes